-The teaching/learning of media will be incorporated into the design process.
-The semester has been structured to cultivate a culture of making paper models as a shared medium to explore the surface and volume.
-The type and color of the paper is specified.
-Each studio will have access to a Cri-cut digital paper cutter to be shared amongst two studio sections.
-Studio sections and their faculty are responsible for the maintenance and safety of the Cri-cut from vandalism and/or theft.
+The teaching of media and digital tools will be advanced through Arch156 Tools and Techniques II.
+The semester has been structured to cultivate a culture of making, through modeling with a variety of materials as a shared medium to explore space, tectonics, surface and volume.
+Each studio will have access to a Cri-cut digital paper cutter.